ajahne/blog/_drafts/2020-6-14-representation-matters.md

 ---

 I was a junior in college before I ever had my first Black professor.
 My first Black teacher of any kind.
-Through kindegarten, grammar school, middle, high school, and now college, I had never had a teacher that looked like me.
+Through kindergarten, grammar school, middle, high school, and now college, I had never had a teacher that looked like me.
 I was always told that I could be anything, do anything I could dream of.
-But its hard to believe in dreams when no one in them looks like you.
+But, its hard to believe in dreams when no one in them looks like you.

 Being the only Black person in all of my classes made me question.